rohrerj/scion/doc/dev/design/FABRID.rst

 Identifier Option
 ^^^^^^^^^^^^^^^^^^

-The Identifier Option always has a length of 8 bytes and look like:
+The Identifier Option always has a length of 8 bytes and looks like:

 .. code-block::